dialogue-evaluation/RuREBus/README.md

 | **dimsolo** | 0.400 | 0.000 | 0.000 |
 | **bond005** | 0.338 | 0.045 | 0.000 |
 | **Student2020** | 0.253 | 0.045 | 0.000 |

+*Table is sorted by NER scores, but all 3 tasks are equally important.

 ## Submission format